earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 order: 1
 ---

-In this tutorial we will us the `knitr` and `rmarkdown` packages in `RStudio` to create a report that links our analysis, results and associated data.
+In this tutorial we will use the `knitr` and `rmarkdown` packages in `RStudio` to create a report that links our analysis, results and associated data.

 <div class='notice--success' markdown="1">